-The internship consists of 108 hours of supervised office work experience in a facility and/or virtual learning field related to each student's certificate or degree program, and a 20 hour career workshop consisting of research, portfolios, interviewing, networking, time and stress management, resume writing and cover letters.
-The career workshop will take place place during the first four weeks of the semester.
+The internship consists of 108 hours of supervised office work experience in a facility.
+Some internships may have an option of face-to-face or virtual learning depending upon the certificate or degree program.
+A 20-hour online career workshop consisting of research, portfolios, interviewing, networking, time and stress management, resume writing and cover letters will take place during the first four weeks of the semester.
 Students will complete a final office skills competency test at the end of the internship.
-Prerequisite: Completion of all other required courses for the certificate or degree, completion of all OIS courses with a minimum grade of B-, an overal GPA of 2.3, and permission of the OIS advisor.
+Prerequisite: Completion of all other required courses for the certificate, completion of all OIS courses with a minimum grade of B-, an overall program GPA of 2.3, and permission of the OIS advisor.